 If cancer pain is a problem, consult with your healthcare team to develop a plan and help you find a solution.
 The pain associated with cancer can prove challenging to manage.
 Ketamine infusion therapy can provide hope and healing during this difficult time.

 Reach out to your healthcare provider to discuss the possibility of adding ketamine infusion therapy to your treatment plan.
-Call the Pacific Ketamine Institute to schedule an appointment for your free consultation and learn how ketamine can help you find your way back to health and wellness.
+Contact the Pacific Ketamine Institute today to see if you are nearby our Beverly Hills clinic to get a free consultation and get the help you need and improve the quality of your life: (424) 359-1488.

 Links to Resources